 Cancellation of courses

-Deakin University maintains the right to cancel the course if minimum numbers are not obtained for the course, participants will be notified before class commencement and any payments made will be refunded in full.
+Deakin maintains the right to cancel the course if minimum participation numbers aren't reached.
+In this case, participants will be notified before class begins and payments already made will be fully refunded.

 No prerequisites are required for this course.
 Participants must attend all sessions unless exceptional circumstances are demonstrated.
 Practical assessment tasks are set with optional format presentation.

-On completion of this course, a Certificate of Education: Integration Aide will be awarded.
+On completion of this course, participants will be awarded a Certificate of Education: Integration Aide.

 Credit for Prior Learning

-Deakin University students who are currently undertaking an undergraduate teaching program, at the end of the professional learning course, elect to do a formal assessment task to accrue one credit point towards a level 1 elective.
+At the end of this professional learning course, Deakin students who are currently undertaking an undergraduate teaching program can elect to do a formal assessment task to accrue one credit point towards an elective unit.
+Please contact Student Services for further information.